 Competition / cooperation: Decision for a competition style event.
 Teams can win prizes ranging from tech gadgets to start-up coaching and participation in accelerator programs.

-Duration / breaks: Discussion about and decision for a tentative date for a 48-hour event starting in the afternoon of the first day and ending in the afternoon of the third day.
+Duration / breaks: Discussion about and decision for a tentative date for a 48-hour event starting in the afternoon on Friday.

-Agenda: Discussion about decision for a tentative agenda that includes daily checkpoints, a final pitch presentation and an award ceremony.
+Agenda: Discussion about and decision for a tentative agenda that includes daily checkpoints, a final pitch presentation, and an award ceremony.

-Stakeholder involvement: Discussing with representatives of aforementioned groups about their interest in the event and invitation to participate as mentors, give thematic talks and provide sponsorship and prizes.
+Stakeholder involvement: Discussion with representatives of aforementioned groups about their interest in the event and invitation to participate as mentors, give thematic talks, and provide sponsorship and prizes.

 3 months before the hackathon